Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Measure Visualization

 Let $\mathcal{D}$ denote the binary set system on $[0,1]$ consisting of the half open interval dyadic intervals $I\left(n,i\right) = \left[i2^{-n},\left(i+1\right)2^{-n}\right)$ for $i=0,1,\ldots,2^n-2$ and the closed dyadic intervals $I\left(n,i\right) = \left[i2^{-n},\left(i+1\right)2^{-n}\right]$ for $i=2^n-1$. $\mathcal{D}$ can be viewed as a dyadic set system for the unit circle $S^1$ (with zero mapped to 1).

-A measure $\mu$ on $\Sigma\left(x,\mathscr{S}\right)$ the sigma algebra of a binary set system on $X$, uniquely determines a measure $\mu_{S^1}$ on $\Sigma\left(S^1,\tilde{\mathscr{D}}\right)$ (and vice versa).
+A measure $\mu$ on $\Sigma\left(X,\mathscr{S}\right)$ the sigma algebra of a binary set system on $X$, uniquely determines a measure $\mu_{S^1}$ on $\Sigma\left(S^1,\tilde{\mathscr{D}}\right)$ (and vice versa).
 (The measures have the same product coefficients.)
 We propose to visualize $\mu$ by visualizing the measure $\mu_{S^1}$.
-(The previous wind examples shows that measures on sigma algebras generated by binary set systems can alternatively be visualized using Whitney tilings.)
+(The previous wind examples shows that measures on sigma algebras generated by binary set systems can alternatively be visualized using daywheel figures.)

 The connection between Jordan curves in the plane and measures is made via the welding map.
 The welding map for a Jordan curve $\Gamma$ in the plane is constructed as follows: let $F_+$ be a choice of conformal map from the unit disk to interior of $\Gamma$, and let $F_-$ be a choice of conformal map from the outside of the unit disc $\left\lbrace |Z|>1\right\rbrace$ to the domain exterior to $\Gamma$.
 Define $\Phi=F_-^{-1}\circ F_+$.
 Then $\Phi: S^1 \rightarrow S^1$ is a homeomorphism of the unit circle to itself, and $\Phi$ is called the \textbf{welding map} for $\Gamma$.
 The Jordan curve $\Gamma$ is a welding curve for $\Phi$.
 Because $\Phi$ is a homeomorphism its derivative $\Phi'$ is a positive measure $\mu$ on the unit circle $S^1$, which has positive measure on all intervals of positive length.
 In fact, $\Phi'$ is a finite measure if and only if $\Phi$ has bounded variation.
-The von Koch snowflake curve is an example of a map of the unit circle whose derivative is not only a singular Lebesgue measure, but in fact has support on a set of Hausdorff dimension less than 1.
+The von Koch snowflake curve is an example of a map of the unit circle whose derivative is not only a singular Lebesgue measure, but in fact has support on a set of Hausdorff dimension less than one.
 Okiwa showed the existence of examples of homeomorphisms of the unit circle which are not welding maps \cite{Oi61}.
 Okiwa proved that if the derivative of a homeomorphism of the unit circle scales like two different powers of $\theta$ on adjacent intervals of the unit circle it is not a welding map.

 The measure determined by the derivative of the welding map $\Phi$ encodes the geometry of the welding curve $\Gamma$.
 For example, if close to some point $z_0$ on $\Gamma$, the curve looks like two intervals having an interior angle of $\theta$ at $w_0$, then there is a point $z_0$ on the circle such that